DaeHyup/React-Component-Split/README.md

-FOUCS ON Component without CRUD
+It is to separate components without CRUD